Qiangong2/MTT-compatibility-list/README.md

 You can find all of the games and their playable status on the issues tab: https://github.com/Qiangong2/MTT-compatibility-list/issues

 There is no DX12 support as of yet with any Moore Threads GPU.
+So any DX12 listed games in the Issues tab will not be updated until it is added.

+Games marked "playable" will not be updated with later driver version info

 The MTT S80's specs are: